Strategy & Branding | Freelance

 Stephen For SLC

-Image of man sitting with blue gradient overlays and the text 'Stephen Otterstrom, Salt Lake City Council'
+Image of man sitting with blue gradient overlays and the text 'Stephen Otterstrom, House District 21'

 Opportunity

-Stephen Otterstrom was a political newcomer inspired to run for office after seeing the failings of local representatives.
-His community, the Westside of Salt Lake City, has been historically ignored by elected leaders.
-This neglect has led to a downward spiral of low voter turnout; the average of the previous four city council elections was only 23.2%.
+Stephen’s community, the Westside of Salt Lake City, has been historically ignored by elected leaders.
+This neglect has led to a downward spiral of low voter turnout, with the average for legislative primaries being only 35.1%.

 Man in pink shirt talking to two people Two men on ladders painting a house Man crouching down and giving candy to trick-or-treaters